b09/javascript_notes/super_notes.md

 ### How are these higher-order functions implemented?

-We have used some of JavaScript's enumeration methods, which we know are higher-order functions because they take in a callback.
-Let's have a look at what they are doing with the callback that we pass to them.

 If we were writing our own version of `forEach`, it would need to take in two arguments:

 1. The array, because we are not writing this on the Array prototype we need to get access to the array by taking it in as argument.